 BSC distributes is steel pipe from its stock facility in Edmonton, AB.
-This stock facility carries numerous lengths, diameters and thicknesses of carbon pipe and is used to service customers operating in Canada and the Mid-Western US region.
+This stock facility carries numerous lengths, diameters and thicknesses of carbon pipe and is used to service customers operating in Western Canada.
 The Company has implemented a strategic inventory management program, whereby it will concentrate on high demand pipe products, and ensuring superior customer service by focusing on the needs of its existing and potential new customers.
 Customers have the option to arrange transportation of product to their final destination of choice or can request to have BSC arrange the logistical movement of product.